Snow Hill school bus collision

-The Snow Hill school bus collision was a vehicle accident that occurred on May 31, 1985, on US 13 near Snow Hill, North Carolina.
+The Snow Hill school bus collision was a vehicle accident that occurred on May 31, 1985, on US 13 near Snow Hill, North Carolina, United States.
 Four vehicles were involved, including a school bus operated by the Greene County Schools.
 Six students and Carson Lee Conger, 27, of Norfolk, Virginia, were killed.
 The remaining 24 persons in the accident suffered injuries ranging from minor to critical.

 The U.S. National Transportation Safety Board (NTSB) determined that the probable cause of the crash was the failure of one of the drivers to keep his vehicle right of the center line.
 Contributing to that failure was the likelihood of a momentary lapse of attention caused by fatigue or an epileptic seizure.

 Crash

 At the time of the crash, the school bus was travelling southbound on the two-lane road, carrying twenty-six students aged 9–13 from Snow Hill Primary School and West Greene Middle School.
 A Military Distributors of Virginia, Inc., tractor-trailer carrying pickles was traveling north.
 The second tractor-trailer, carrying grain (shelled corns), was directly behind the school bus and the passenger vehicle, a Dodge Challenger driven by was behind the grain truck.

 The incident occurred on a curve in US 13, 2.3 miles south of Snow Hill.
 At approximately 3:20 pm, Conger, driving his tractor-trailer northbound, crossed the center line and struck the school bus.
 Dawn, the driver of the bus tried to avoid the truck but a collision was inevitable, and the left side of the school bus was torn off.
 The tractor-trailer then collided with the southbound tractor-trailer and the passenger vehicle struck the rear of the southbound tractor-trailer.
 The impact of the pickle and grain trucks hitting each other caused a fire in both cabs, killing Conger.
 The second driver, however, was able to escape the blaze.

 During the second collision, the tractor and trailer of the Military Distributors truck separated and the tractor turned over on its right side into the northbound lane.
 The cab burst into flames and the driver of the tractor was killed.
 The front of the grain trailer also caught fire but the driver of that vehicle was able to escape.
 The driver of the second truck and the passenger in the automobile sustained minor injuries.